Elle (Spanish pronoun): Debate on its use

-The use of elle is limited, being more frequently used within groups with sexual and gender diversities, and among younger individuals.
+The use of elle is limited, being more frequently used within LGBTQ contexts, and particularly among younger individuals.
 However, its use has been a subject of debate among linguists and philologists.

 According to those advocating for its use, elle allows for the identification of individuals who do not feel comfortable with other terms, thus respecting their identities.
 According to some studies, the inclusion of neutral pronouns in other languages has been connected with the reduction of sexist attitudes.
 Other experts note that elle would also facilitate a more accurate translation of terms from languages that do not have a gendered component, either because neutral pronouns are already in use (as in Swedish and English) or because one wishes to refrain from disclosing gender for other reasons.

-Some linguists have expressed opposition to the need to create a new pronoun, arguing that it is unnecessary because gender neutrality in Spanish already exists in the form of the generic masculine.
-Other linguists have expressed opposition to the adoption of the term, stating that it is not feasible to impose a word on speakers of a language.
-They argue that it will only become legitimate if it is naturally accepted by the majority of society over time, as is the case with the rest of language.
-Linguist Carme Junyent i Figueras opposed the term, arguing that it was an imposition on the language by minority groups that "expose themselves to ridicule," and would not generate any further tolerance of gender expression.
+However, some linguists have expressed opposition to the creation of a new pronoun, arguing that it is unnecessary because gender neutrality in Spanish already exists in the form of the generic masculine.
+Other linguists have expressed opposition to the adoption of the term on the grounds that they do not see it as feasible to impose a new word on existing speakers of a language.
+They argue that it will only become legitimate if it is naturally accepted by the majority of society over time, as is the case in other examples of language change and development.
+Linguist Carme Junyent i Figueras opposed the term, depicting it as an imposition on the language by minority groups who "expose themselves to ridicule" with such proposals, arguing that this would not generate any further societal tolerance of differential gender expression.

 Position of the Royal Spanish Academy

 In October 2020, the Royal Spanish Academy included elle in its Observatory of Words, withdrawing it days later.

-On October 27, 2020, the Royal Spanish Academy (RAE) included the pronoun elle in its Observatory of Words, a section of its website relaunched a few days earlier, which is intended to inform the public about words and neologisms under evaluation but not incorporated in the dictionary, though a word's appearance here does not imply acceptance of its use.
+On October 27, 2020, the Royal Spanish Academy (RAE) included the pronoun elle in its Observatory of Words, a section of its website intended to inform the public about words and neologisms under evaluation but not incorporated in the dictionary, though a word's appearance here does not imply acceptance of its use by the RAE.
 In that section, the RAE defined elle as follows:

 The pronoun elle is a resource created and promoted in certain areas to refer to those who may not feel identified with either of the two traditional genders.
 Its use is not widespread or established.
 The use of elle as the name of the digraph ll is noted in the DLE.

 Despite the unofficial status of entries in the Observatory of Words, the inclusion of elle generated considerable discussion and confusion.
-Days later, the RAE decided to withdraw the word to avoid confusion regarding its officialization.
-In this regard, the institution stated: "When the operation and purpose of this section are widely disseminated, it will be reassessed".
+Days later, the RAE decided to withdraw the word to avoid confusion regarding its official status in the language.
+In this regard, the institution stated: "Once the function and remit of this [Observatory of Words] section become widely known, this will be reassessed".